najanijohnson/CystFinder/README.md

 - `output_directory`: Path to the directory where the processed images and results will be saved.
 Note this will be where the repo is saved on your device.

 ### `ltl-dba-quantification.py`
-This script  designed to automate LTL-DBA quantification.
+ This script is designed to quantify LTL+ and DBA+ kidney tubules in microscopy slides stained with LTL (GFP), DBA (Cy5), and mCherry (injected cargo of interest).
+DAPI is also shown in blue.

 python ltl-dba-quantification.py
 - After you run the file, it will prompt you for an input_path